Zero knowledge convincing protocol on quantum bit is impossible

 Elementary analysis leads to the conclusion that the matrix $W_{k_{0}}^{\dagger}\varrho W_{k_{0}}$ must represent projection onto the vector {\it orthogonal} to $\phi^{\perp}$.
 But it means that

 Bob does not know any of $k_{0}$, $\varrho$, $\phi$.
-But he can easily compute all $W_{k}$ inferring (as it was done above) from $P_{A}$ calculated on basis of quantum operation description of which he got from Alice.
+But he can easily compute all $W_{k}$ inferring (as it was done above) from $P_{A}$ calculated from the description of quantum operation which he got from Alice.
 Suppose now that Alice knows the state and wants to convince Bob about it.
 Bob first performs the measurement of $A$.
 If he got positive result (i. e. corresponding to eigenvalue $1$) then he takes the ancilla (in state $\varrho$) and performs the quantum measurement operation corresponding to operators

 With nonzero probability (\ref{prob}) $p_{k_{0}}$ he will can get the state $\frac{W_{k_{0}}^{\dagger}\varrho W_{k_{0}}}{p_{k_{0}}}=|\phi\rangle \langle \phi|$.
 So there is nonzero chance that he will synthetize the second copy of unknown qubit state $\phi$.
-We must emphasise that once Bob gets the second copy of $\phi$ in his lab, he {\it knows} bout it, as the presence of the second copy is guaranteed whenever he gets positive result of the measurement (\ref{mes}).
+We must emphasise that once Bob gets the second copy of $\phi$ in his lab, he {\it knows} about it, as the presence of the second copy is guaranteed whenever he gets positive result of the measurement (\ref{mes}).
 Note that if Eve gets the full Alice message she have a chance to reproduce the Bob's qubit state in the same manner.
 So we have proved that any convincing message has to carry highly nontrivial information about $\phi$.
 In the case of SPC protocol this information about $\phi$ can be made secure against Eve attack just by teleporting the second copy of $\phi$ from Alice to Bob.

 If we assume that $\phi$ is supposed be completely random we can express the result in terms of fidelities of type (\ref{fide}) \cite{Pop}.
 To this end consider the hidden variable $\eta$ helping Alice to choose the concrete form of convincing message she sends if Bob has state $\phi$.
 The message is indexed by $\eta$, $\phi$ and is chosen, in general with probability $P(\eta,\phi)$.
 Note that here, in particular, we allow Alice decisions to be completely random.
 Let $Q(\phi)$ be a uniform distribution on pure qubit states $\phi$ and let $p(\eta,\phi)$ represent the probability (\ref{prob}) which generally can (indirectly) depend on $\eta$ and $\phi$.
 Now consider first the information gain Eve can get if she intercept the message.
 Then she can perform the measurement (\ref{mes}).
 If she gets the copy (which can happen with nonzero probability) then she performs optimal estimation on basis of one copy which involves choice of random variable $\hat{m}$ - the axis in threedimensional space (see \cite{Pop} for details).
 The fidelity of Eve inference can be calculated to be